Saudi economy vulnerable as corruption probe hits business old guard

 Some private businessmen in Saudi Arabia are now trying to move their money out of the country “while they still can”, the analyst said.

-For many foreigners, the most shocking aspect of the purge has been the detention of billionaire Prince Alwaleed bin Talal, the flamboyant, internationally known chairman of investment firm Kingdom Holding.
+For many foreigners, the most shocking aspect of the purge has been the detention of billionaire Prince Alwaleed bin Talal, the flamboyant, internationally known chairman of investment firm Kingdom Holding (4280.SE).

 The saga of the Binladin group underlines how the business environment is changing.
 Binladin and another big construction group, Saudi Oger, long enjoyed preferential access to the kingdom’s biggest projects and control over pricing as a result of their close relationships with royal patrons.